abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-2/index.md

 coverImage: "./feynman.jpeg"
 ---

-Here is part two of the Naval's expanded points from his viral tweetstorm, "How To Get Rich Without Getting Lucky" <a href="/how-to-get-rich-without-getting-lucky-summary" class="read-more">_(Read summarised article here)_</a>.
+Here is part two of the Naval's expanded points from his viral tweetstorm, "How To Get Rich Without Getting Lucky" <a href="/how-to-get-rich-without-getting-lucky-summary" class="read-more">_(Read summarised post here)_</a>.

 ### Pick an industry where you can play long term games with long term people.